-With much of the country dealing with colder than normal temperatures, comfort seems to be of high importance for most of us.
-Daily comfort extends beyond ensuring you have a warm coat and gloves too.
-The colder weather essentially pulls the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+With much of the country dealing with colder than normal temperatures, comfort seems to be top of mind for many people.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather essentially sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.

 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
 Warmer air is able to retain more moisture, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over the humidity in your home.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more regularly and in the ultimate capacity too, so why settle for anything less than ideal comfort?
+There is more to humidification than just increasing the amount of moisture.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier circulates the moisture more regularly and in the greatest capacity too, helping you and your family benefit from your ideal home comfort.

 Bonus Benefits